georgievlb/asymmetric-encryption/README.md

+*Please note that this project works only in a Windows environment*

 # Asymmetric Encryption
 This project demonstrates how to create and use asymmetric key pairs, store them in the Windows key store and use them to encrypt and decrypt data.